Dynamic Programming and Optimal Control

 Problem Sets

 We will make sets of problems and solutions available online for the chapters covered in the lecture.
 It is the student's responsibility to solve the problems and understand their solutions.
-The problem sets contain programming exercises that require the student to implement the lecture material Python.
+The problem sets contain programming exercises that require the student to implement the lecture material in Python.

 For Python package management, we recommend you use external page Anaconda Distribution, and for general installation and usage of Anaconda, please refer to the external page Anaconda Documentation.
 We will use Jupyter Notebook for the Python solutions, and for the general installation and usage of Jupyter Notebook, please refer to the external page Documentation.
 You can also choose to upload the notebook files onto your external page Google Colab and run it.
 If you have any problems running the provided solutions, please feel free to reach us.